Researchers estimated the effect that 10 nutrients and foods have on your risk of dying from heart disease, stroke, or type 2 diabetes.

 “Americans are overconsuming salt, processed meats, and sugary-sweetened beverages,” said Micha.
 “We are underconsuming fruits, vegetables, nuts and seeds, whole grains, vegetable oils, or fish.”

-Vegetable oils like those found in soybeans, sunflower seeds, and walnuts are high in polyunsaturated fats, which are known to reduce harmful cholesterol levels.
+Vegetable oils like those found in soybeans, sunflower seeds, and walnuts are high in

 In the study, diet accounted for a greater fraction of deaths among African-Americans and Hispanics compared with whites, as well as among adults with low levels of education compared to those with high levels of education.